heremaps/xyz-qgis-plugin/README.md

 ### Install via plugin repository in QGIS

 1. In QGIS, navigate to menu **Plugins** > **Manage and Install Plugins...** > **All**
-2. Search for `XYZ Hub Connector` > **Install plugin**
+2. Search for `HERE Maps for QGIS` > **Install plugin**
-3. Switch to tab **Installed**, make sure the plugin `XYZ Hub Connector` is enabled.
+3. Switch to tab **Installed**, make sure the plugin `HERE Maps for QGIS` is enabled.

 ### Install manually from zip file in QGIS

 1. Download the [latest release](https://github.com/heremaps/xyz-qgis-plugin/releases) zip file
 2. In QGIS, navigate to menu **Plugins** > **Manage and Install Plugins...** > **Install from ZIP**, then select the downloaded zip file.
-3. Switch to tab **Installed**, make sure the plugin `XYZ Hub Connector` is enabled.
+3. Switch to tab **Installed**, make sure the plugin `HERE Maps for QGIS` is enabled.

 ## Usage

-Once you have installed and enabled the plugin XYZ Hub Connector in QGIS, it can be accessed via the toolbar, or the menu **Web**.
+Once you have installed and enabled the plugin HERE Maps for QGIS, it can be accessed via the toolbar, or the menu **Web**.
 The main dialog contains 5 tabs:

 + `Load` : load data from an XYZ space into QGIS, given a valid token and server (PRD/CIT).
 To learn more about how to generate a token, refer to https://www.here.xyz/api/getting-token/ and https://xyz.api.here.com/token-ui/.